 Related Reading: 50 Cute Things To Say To Your Girlfriend Every Day

-23. Do: Wait before asking her out.
-Take your time.
+23. Do: Wait before asking them out.
+Take your time

 Honestly, there’s no exact number of days you should wait before asking them out.
-Proper Tinder etiquette for guys would be to suggest going on a date once you’re comfortable talking to each other.
+Proper Tinder etiquette for guys as well as girls would be to suggest going on a date once you’re comfortable talking to each other.
 It will help if you keep testing the waters by casually bringing up the idea of a date in your conversations.
 Something like, “For our first date we could test our beer-drinking theory with a competition, maybe?
-Who’ll finish their beer first, me or you?”.
+Who’ll finish their beer first, me or you?”

 A casual mention like this will show that you’ve thought about your first date so you’re serious.
 Additionally, it will make them consider the idea as well.
-When you do ask them out and they’ll say “Yes”.
-Remember to plan the date in accordance with that conversation, it’ll show them that you haven’t forgotten that ‘casual conversation’ you’ve had with them days, maybe weeks ago.
+When you do ask them out, they’ll say, “Yes”.
+Remember to plan the date in accordance with that conversation, it’ll show them that you haven’t forgotten that ‘casual conversation’ you’ve had with them days, maybe weeks, ago.
 Work out all the details and choose the time and place before the conversation ends.

 24. Don’t: Run away from discussing relationship expectations